drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization Methods
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-There are different algorithms for conducting a minimization.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-methods-b0659243'><i class='fa fa-play' aria-hidden='true'></i></button>There are different algorithms for conducting a minimization.
 For example, for the steepest descent, the conjugated gradients or Newton-Raphson procedures require the calculation of the first or second derivatives of the energy all along the iterative process.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer